RemuLang/remu-operator/README.md

 ## Remu-Operator

-This is framework to separate the resolution of operator precedence and associativity from parsing time, by using a concise algorithm instead of Shunting Yard algorithm.
+This is, a framework to separate the resolution of operator precedence and associativity from parsing time, by using a concise algorithm instead of Shunting Yard algorithm.

 [Taine Zhao](http://github.com/thautwarm) is the author of this algorithm, and has named it "Operator Bubbling".